quickgrid/ai-resources/papers.md

  **DragGAN**
  - DragGAN is a `point-based interactive image editing method` not requiring additional tracking models.
 It `outperforms SOTA` point-based tracking approaches like `RAFT` and `PIPs`.
  - It allows `edit` of `pose, shape, expression, layout` accross `diverse object` categories.
- - User `sets some handle points` in interactive manner and `corresponding target points`.
+ - User `sets some handle points` in interactive manner by clicking and `corresponding target point pairs` in manner of `(handle point, target point)`.
 This method will `move handle points to target points` of GAN-generated images.
  - Can also `use bindary masks to edit on only masked location by denoting movable region`. `Mask reduces ambiguity` and `keeps certain regions fixed`.
  - `Handling more than one point` with precision control `enables more diverse and accurate image manipulation`.
  - This approach can `hallucinate occlued content`, like `teeth inside a lion's mouth`, and can `deform following object's rigidity`, like `beding a horse leg`.